maystey/uct_nassp_cm2020/_build/if-statements/logical_operators.md

   url: /if-statements/comparison_operators
   title: 'Comparison Operators'
 next_page:
-  url: /data-structures/intro
+  url: /if-statements/if
-  title: 'Data Structures'
+  title: 'If Statements'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Logical Operators